History of the National Rugby League: 2003–2005: Record popularity

 The 2003 season was widely regarded as the most successful since the beginning of the National Rugby League in 1998.
 The Penrith Panthers rose from the bottom of the table to win the Premiership, while the Broncos returned to Lang Park mid-year.
 Season 2004 proved even more successful than 2003, with the North Queensland Cowboys going from 11th position in 2003 to 3rd in 2004, narrowly missing out on a maiden Grand Final berth.
 It also saw the return of the Manly-Warringah Sea Eagles after the breakdown of the Northern Eagles merger.

 Crowd average records were broken in 2003, 2004 and 2005.
 In 2005, the NRL reached record levels of popularity for its competition.
 Total crowds for the competition season almost reached the figures for the last year of the competition conducted by the ARL competition of 1995, prior to the Super League war.
 From 2004 to 2005 there was a 39% increase in sponsorship, a 41% increase in merchandise royalties and a 12% increase in playing participation.
 In 2005 Business Review Weekly ranked the NRL 497 in revenue of Australian private companies, with revenue of A$66.1m (+7%) with 35 employees.
 In 2005, a record national audience of 4.1 million tuned into watch the grand final between the Wests Tigers and the North Queensland Cowboys.

 At the beginning of 2005 the NRL became the first mainstream professional sport in Australia to appoint a female director to a governing body, with Katie Page, the managing director of retail giant Harvey Norman, accepting an invitation to join the NRL executive board.
-She replaced Sydney orthopedic surgeon Dr Merv Cross, who has retired.
+She replaced Sydney orthopedic surgeon Dr Merv Cross, who retired.
 Former Broncos and Australian captain Gorden Tallis also joined the board, replacing John Brass.

 Before the 2005 season the NRL introduced a pension incentive scheme to try to retain top players in the competition.

 In the middle of 2005 the NRL reached a broadcasting rights agreement with Foxsports and Channel 9 worth $500 million over six years, representing a 65% increase in direct television income.